Video: Exciting Unpaved Drive to the Skywalk

 Grand Canyon West, Arizona

 One feature of the new attraction that didn't get as much attention: the hideous unpaved roads connecting Grand Canyon West with the rest of the world.
-Parts of the best road, a 14-mile-long dirt two-laner, is said to be almost impassible in rain; in dry weather, it's really bumpy, dusty, and offers occasional boulder surprises.
+Parts of the best road, a 14-mile-long dirt two-laner, was said to be almost impassible in rain; in dry weather, it's really bumpy, dusty, and offers occasional boulder surprises.